KARWorkshop/KAR-Gecko-ASM/README.md

 - Audio || various codes that affect audio

-- Star Camping || Codes that stop star camping
+- CT_StarCamping || Codes that stop star camping

+- CT_CustomInput || codes for custom input for actions, some are built in now a days